Not sure what version of Discourse you are on? Here’s how to tell.

 Take the first 7 characters of the version

-Browse github.com/discourse/discourse/commits/master for the checkin that correlates to the version in the metatag:
+Browse github.com/discourse/discourse/commits/main for the checkin that correlates to the version in the metatag:

 Or, try a search to narrow it down, using the full version hash:

-So you can see this version is 11 days behind master.
+So you can see this version is 11 days behind main.